oyname/oyname.github.io/api/06_advanced/addon_ref.md

 - **Core owns abstractions.**
 - **AddOns own concrete implementations.**
 - **Build dependencies are explicit.**
-- **Registration is explicit or self-registering by design.**
+- **Dependencies are declared, not discovered at runtime.**
 - **No hidden coupling between core and individual AddOns.**

-If a module has no isolated build target, no clear public API, and no defined registration path, then it is not a real AddOn.
+If a module has no isolated build target, no clear public API, and no declared dependency contract, then it is not a real AddOn.

 ---